 “Yes, but more than that.”
 It turned out he meant demonstrations that turned violent—or riots.

-Apparently, the previous weekend over 100 luxury shops on the Champs-Élysées were looted and set on fire, including Hugo Boss and Lacoste.
+Apparently, the previous weekend about 80 luxury shops on the Champs-Élysées were looted and set on fire, including Hugo Boss and Lacoste.
 Tomorrow would be the 19th week of the yellow vest movement—and the man was concerned of a repeat of last week occurring.

 He also warned us that the BMW showroom would be closed tomorrow and that we should stay away from the Champs-Élysées and any touristy area.
 Good thing, then, that Angie and I were visiting Montmartre, the Sacre-Coeur, the Royal Palace, the Louvre, the Tuileries Gardens, automotive showrooms on the Champs-Élysées, the Eiffel Tower, and the Notre-Dame cathedral on this Friday instead of the next day.

 On the other hand, my friend Emily and her mom went to visit the Eiffel Tower on Saturday, so maybe it would have been ok.
 Indeed, most of the metro stations around the Champs-Élysées were closed, and thousands of military and police officers were called in to ensure that a repeat of last weekend did not happen again.
 It turned out the protests for this weekend were mostly peaceful.

 Other things we got to do included eating at Le Potager de Charlotte, which Yelpers claimed was Paris’ best vegan restaurant (it also seemed to have primarily Americans eating there); having lunch at Restaurant Layal, an inexpensive kebab shop near the Champs-Élysées that nevertheless had tasty food and friendly service; and dining at Kintaro, which had amazing platters with a ton of sashimi for the price.